amandaestevez/SOFTWARE-QA/12-BOUNDARY-VALUE-ANALYSIS/02-INTEREST-RATE-CALCULATOR.md

 **Test suite efficiency:** The efficiency of a solution decreases as the number of steps taken to be effective increases.

-It is calculated as the percentage of the minimum number of tests cases required to find all bugs compared to the number submitted, multiplied by the percentage of bugs found.
+It is calculated as the percentage of the minimum number of test cases required to find all bugs compared to the number submitted, multiplied by the percentage of bugs found.

 _Formula: MinimumTestCases / SubmittedTestCases * BugsFound / BugsTotal_

-**Total score:** The total score is calculated as the product of the effectiveness and the efficiency.
+**Total score:** The total score is calculated as the product of effectiveness and efficiency.

 _Formula: Effectiveness * Efficiency_